Satya-bit/MULTIMODAL_RAG/README.md

 **Note:** While I provided the completed solutions using logic and typical Sudoku patterns, check the handwritten solution in a puzzle app or by hand for confirmation, as there may be typographical or placement errors without grid referencing.

-If you need the detailed step-by-step solving process or a clean grid to copy, let me know!
 ======================================================================